-Established cities are already considered popular tourist destinations, such as London, Paris, and Rome.
+Established cities are already popular tourist destinations, such as London, Paris, and Rome.
 That usually means that those cities have higher hotel rates, pricier eateries, and attractions.
 Skip these popular destinations and consider going to lesser-known locations.
 These destinations will have lower hotel rates, as they’re trying to attract visitors.
 In most cases, you’ll be able to enjoy a stay in a five-star hotel while only paying a two-star price.

 Consider the Off-Peak Season

 There are many benefits to traveling during the off-season.
 Not only will you face smaller crowds, but you’ll save a significant amount of money as well.
 Hotels are generally less expensive as there is less demand for rooms, and airfares drop as well.
-That means that you’ll more than likely end up with a luxury vacation for relatively cheap.
+That means that you’ll more than likely end up with a luxury vacation for relatively little money.
 However, there are many ways you can get a great deal on a hotel room.